Vansh-Baghel/Java-things/Java_notes.md

 # Recursion
-* The functions are stired in the stack once it starts executing and will get out once its task is done.
+* The functions are stored in the stack once it starts executing and will get out once its task is done.
-* Once the work is done , it will flow back to **line where it the function was called**.
+* Once the work is done , it will flow back to **line where the function was called**.
+> Next point very important
+* If we change an array in one recursive call , then it will change for all the recursive calls because they all point at the same box in the memory and they are changed via **reference variable**.
+So whenever we put arguments in the function it will give that value to the past recursion and in this way the value reaches the main as a tree flow.
-* So the function remains in stack till its work it done, the first function which comes is removed in the end.
+* So the function remains in stack till its work is done, the first function which comes is removed in the very end.
 The very first function of any code is **main** function.
 * There must be a **base** function to stop the execution of the recursive function .
 * If base function is not presrnt , then **stack overflow** will take place ie the new functions will keep on getting added in the stack till 5he memory exceeds.
+* Use **return** keyword whenever we want to return any datatype in the function .
+Like if the function wants an int , then while calling the recursive function we must **return** the recursive function.
+Its common sense that if the upper function wants to return something then all the below function must also return that thing.

 ## Why to use recursion
 * It helps us break bigger problens into smaller problems.